smikhalevski/racehorse/README.md

 EventBus.getDefault().register(FsPlugin(activity))
 ```

-2. Access files stored on the device:
+Access files stored on the device from a WebView:

 ```ts
 import { fsManager, Directory } from 'racehorse';